Financial-Times/engineering-progression/site/pages/faq/global-service-desk.md

 ## What does the progression look like beyond the GSD team?

-There are many examples where GSD employees have successfully moved to other departments in P&T such as Internal Products and Collaboration Tooling.
+There are many examples where GSD employees have successfully moved to other departments or teams in P&T such as Internal Products and Collaboration Tooling.
 Therefore, depending on your career aspirations, support can be provided with development, and are dependent upon a successful interview process.

-## Why is there no senior 2 role within the GSD team?

-The senior 2 role in the GSD was removed a number of years ago, opting to move responsibility to the senior role in the GSD.
-Progression to Senior 2 is through pathways in other groups within the I&O family and the broader P&T teams.

 ## What happens when I have reached the top of my individual contributor pathway?